-6.88 This SA Report does not include assessment of consented employment site allocations, as the emerging Local Plan does not alter the future baseline for these sites.
-The likely effects of proposed employment development at High Marnham Green Energy Hub, Bassetlaw Garden Village and Apleyhead are detailed in Appendix 6 and have fed into the assessment of the site-specific policies further ahead in this chapter as well as cumulative effects in Chapter 7.
-As such, this assessment considers the policy without reference to the spatial effects identified in the assessment of specific sites.

-6.89 This policy allocates a sufficient amount of new employment land (for E(g), B2 and B8) to meet projected needs, including some flexibility for strategic employment sites to come forward, therefore it will have a significant positive effect for SA objective 3: economy and skills.
+- 6.87 This SA Report does not include assessment of consented employment site allocations, as the emerging Local Plan does not alter the future baseline for these sites.
+The likely effects of proposed employment developments at Bassetlaw Garden Village and Apleyhead are detailed in Appendix 6 and have fed into the assessment of the site-specific policies further ahead in this chapter as well as cumulative effects in Chapter 7.
+As such, this assessment considers the policy without reference to the spatial effects identified in the assessment of specific sites. - 6.88 This policy allocates a sufficient amount of new employment land (for E(g), B2 and B8) to meet a completions trend scenario, including some flexibility for strategic employment sites to come forward, therefore it will have a significant positive effect for SA objective 3: economy and skills.
 The provision of new employment land will help to provide more jobs and helps to grow the local economy.
 In addition, the policy notes that development on General Employment Sites and the Strategic Employment Site that is not E(g)/B2/B8 Use Class will only be supported where it is for an ancillary use, which will support, maintain or enhance the primary business and employment function of the site.
 The policy also requires that major developments on General Employment Sites and the Strategic Employment Site will need to enter into a site related Employment and Skills Plan with the developer/applicant to ensure that the development benefits local people by providing training and local job opportunities.